bartoszgebarowski/guess-a-word/README.md

 - Different difficulty settings
 - Theme selector to offer a choice of graphical style
 - Better statistics with real database
-- Cookie policy and GDPR statement to comply with legal condition
+- Cookie policy and GDPR statement to comply with legal conditions

 [Back to Table of contents](#table-of-contests)